thilak009/kong-assignment/README.md

 The server provides CRUD APIs for Konnect platform which contains services and versions for each service .
 It allows you to:

+- **User Management**: Secure user registration and authentication with JWT tokens
+- **Organization Management**: Create and manage organizations with role-based access
-- Create and manage services with descriptions
+- **Service Management**: Create and manage services with descriptions
-- Create and manage service versions
+- **Version Control**: Create and manage service versions
-- Enforce unique constraints (service + version combinations)
-- Comprehensive API documentation with Swagger
+- **API Documentation**: Comprehensive Swagger/OpenAPI documentation
+- **Testing**: Full integration test suite covering all endpoints

 ## Tech Stack

 - **Language**: Go 1.24+
-- **Web Framework**: Gin
+- **Web Framework**: Gin, used for the simple express style syntax which i am familiar with and find that it's easy to understand the flow
-- **Database**: PostgreSQL
+- **Database**: PostgreSQL, general purpose :)
-- **ORM**: GORM (The application automatically runs database migrations on startup using GORM's AutoMigrate feature.)
+- **ORM**: GORM (The application automatically runs database migrations on startup using GORM's AutoMigrate feature.), the ORM i am most familiar with, hence sticked with that, it's also widely used
 - **Documentation**: Swagger/OpenAPI
-- **Validation**: go-playground/validator
+- **Validation**: go-playground/validator (used as part of the gin framework itself, but have also used it separately before)
+- **Logging**: https://github.com/uber-go/zap, fast and zero allocation logging

 ## Project Structure